 - Note that N'Zoth's only direct appearance before the end of Battle For Azeroth was in Hearthstone: Heroes of Warcraft (borrowing lines and voice from Y'Shaarj), and while a voice named "The Old Gods" makes an appearance in Blackfathom Deeps that many fans presume must be N'Zoth through process of elimination, this may be subject to change in a future expansion.
 The Blackfathom Deeps voice is likely all of them speaking in unison before they are killed (though the voice is new, Blackfathom is a low-level instance, and stuck between vanilla and the modern content).

 - Gameplay and Story Integration: One of the bigger reasons for the Arc Welding of the Void and the Old Gods (see above) was probably the priest class, especially its Shadow specialisation, which from its very inception possessed both Void-like (dark magic, summoning shadowfiends, turning into a shadow, et cetera) and Old God-like (mind control, diseases, mutations) spells.
 Come Legion, they are explicitly tied to the Old Gods and wield the sacred dagger once used by their worshippers as their artifact weapon.

 - Go Mad from the Revelation: Tends to happen to anyone who spends too much time listening to the whispers of madness emanating from the Old Gods in their places of power.

 - Sealed Evil in a Can: The Old Gods are this.
-Three of the (allegedly) five are intact enough to try to break out.
+Three of the four are intact enough to try to break out.
 N'zoth succeeds at the end of Azshara's raid battle

 - Shout-Out: To the entire Cthulhu Mythos.